 What Are The Reserves Used For?

-The reserves serve as our crisis fund.
-During the Global Financial Crisis and across FY2020 to FY2022 in our fight against COVID-19, our reserves helped us to weather crises without having to incur debt for future generations.
-The total draw on past reserves for COVID-19 response measures across FY2020 to FY2022 was about $40 billion.
+- In our fight against COVID-19, the Government drew about $40 billion from Past Reserves for COVID-19 response measures across FY2020 to FY2022.
 By tapping on the reserves, the Government was able to fund public health measures as well as economic and social support measures, to save lives and protect livelihoods.

 The ability to tap our reserves in a sustainable manner is a significant financial advantage for Singapore.
-Our situation is quite unlike that in many countries that have to service their debts and other liabilities from their budgets on an annual basis, and hence either raise taxes for the purpose or engage in further borrowings so as to service current borrowings.
+Our situation is quite unlike that in many countries that have to service their debts and other liabilities from their budgets on an annual basis, and consequently either raise taxes or engage in further borrowings so as to service current borrowings.

 The few other countries where Governments are able to derive a revenue stream for public spending are typically those with substantial reserves of natural resources such as oil.